Blog

 Parties working on public projects other than the general contractor have bond claim rights in Georgia.

 General contractors are not allowed to make a claim against the payment bond that they furnished.
-They must also file a Notice of Commencement within the first 15 days of the date when they first work on a project.
-When they do, lower-tier parties who have no direct contract with them must serve them a Notice to Contractor.
+They are statutorily required to file a Notice of Commencement under O.C.G.A. § 44-14-361.5 within 15 business days of beginning work.
+Once a Notice of Commencement is properly filed and posted, subcontractors and suppliers without a direct contract with the GC must serve a Notice to Contractor to preserve their bond claim rights.

 Notice to Contractor in Georgia

-Parties who have no direct contract with a general contractor must serve the GC with a Notice to Contractor to preserve their bond claim rights.
-However, this requirement applies only if the general contractor files a valid Notice of Commencement.
+Parties who have no direct contract with a general contractor must serve the GC with a Notice to Contractor to preserve their bond claim rights, but only if a valid Notice of Commencement has been filed.

-In Georgia, the bond claim must be made no later than 90 days of the date when you last furnished services to a project.
-You have 1 year from the date the project is completed to file a lawsuit and enforce the bond claim.
+In Georgia, the bond claim notice must be served no later than 90 days from the last day you furnished labor, materials, or services to the project (O.C.G.A. § 13-10-63).

-1. Request for information at the beginning of a project
+1. Request Information at the Start of a Project

-Right at the beginning of a project, you must serve a request for information on the general contractor and ask for the following details:
+At the beginning of a project, you may serve a Request for Information under O.C.G.A. § 13-10-62 on the general contractor.
+You may request:

 • A copy of the payment bond